Allergy-Friendly Energy Balls

 - 1/3 cup chocolate (either chips or roughly chopped bakers chocolate)

-- In a blender, Vitamix, or food processor blend black beans, honey, coconut oil, and cocoa together until smooth.
+- In a blender, Vitamix, or food processor blend black beans, honey, dates, coconut oil, and cocoa together until smooth.
 When you feel it is well blended, blend it for 30 more seconds!

 - Transfer black bean paste to a bowl and mix in rolled oats, coconut flakes, and chocolate until very well combined.
 Again, when you think it is well-mixed, mix it again!